duckdb/duckdb-web/dev/sqllogictest/intro.md

 The top of every file should contain a comment describing the name and group of the test.
 The name of the test is always the relative file path of the file.
 The group is the folder that the file is in.
 The name and group of the test are relevant because they can be used to execute *only* that test in the unittest group.
 For example, if we wanted to execute *only* the above test, we would run the command `unittest test/sql/projection/test_simple_projection.test`.
 If we wanted to run all tests in a specific directory, we would run the command `unittest "[projection]"`.

 Any tests that are placed in the `test` directory are automatically added to the test suite.
 Note that the extension of the test is significant.
-SQLLogicTests should either use the `.test` extension, or the `.test_slow` extension.
+The sqllogictests should either use the `.test` extension, or the `.test_slow` extension.
 The `.test_slow` extension indicates that the test takes a while to run, and will only be run when all tests are explicitly run using `unittest *`.
 Tests with the extension `.test` will be included in the fast set of tests.

 ## Query Verification